yangyxu/Zeanium/README.md

 ## Introduction

-Zeanium is fully oop javascript framework, you can define Class object、module and soon.
+Zeanium is fully oop javascript framework, It support node.js、Browser、React Native.

+You can define Class object、module and soon.
 It support front-end and back-end in the same api what we provide.

 ## Builtin api list